 Level three carers have previous experience of working with children and young people.
 They have the skills, experience and desire to foster children with complex backgrounds and high levels of need.
 Level three carer households have at least one carer that does not work in order to support children and young people throughout the week.
 Carers are required to undertake training to an NVQ three standard, and attend regular carers’ and therapeutic meetings.
 Placements are planned and matched carefully to ensure we find the right carers to meet the child’s complex needs.

 Level three foster carers are experienced and skilled foster carers who choose to work with children and young people with more complex needs.
-They are managed and supported in a separate team from other foster carers in Portsmouth.
-This team is based within the Skye Close project in Cosham.

 We’ve seen a variety of children come through the service and grow into independent young adults.
 For some of our children it is a massive achievement to simply be living independently, holding down a job or keeping out of trouble.
 However, some of our children have moved on to higher education, employment and have gone on to have families of their own.
 We are proud of all of our children’s achievements and know that it is a direct result of the hard work and dedication of our foster carers.